Affirmative Action Plan

 150 Day Hall, weekdays from 9:00 a.m. – 4:30 p.m. (excluding University holidays).

 Diversity and Affirmative Action Representatives

 Have questions about affirmative action, equal opportunity or diversity and inclusion?
-These Diversity and Affirmative Action Representatives are available to help.
+Contact your HR representative.

 Equal Education and Employment Opportunity Statement